 We value your enquiries and welcome your feedback.
 If you use our contact form or send an email to us seeking advice or information that we are not in a position to give, we may forward your email to appropriate Chichester Society members for a response.
 If we do this we will send you an email informing you of our actions.

-If you make comments via our Blog on individual posts we review the comments before they are made public and may decide to edit the comments, unapprove them or delete them at our own discretion.
+If you make comments via our Blog on individual posts or pages we review the comments before they are made public and may decide to edit the comments, unapprove them or delete them at our own discretion.
+If edited, this will be made clear if the comment is made public.
+We are under no obligation to respond to comments.
 The email address left with comments is not made public, but the name you enter on the comment is.

 Normally any survey and poll information we gather will be used in an anonymous way.
 If we intend to contact you about your responses to a particular survey we will say so when we ask you to take part in it.